ethereum/consensus-specs/specs/casper_sharding_v2.1.md

 * Derive a group public key by adding the public keys of all of the attesters in `attestation_indices` for whom the corresponding bit in `attester_bitfield` (the ith bit is `(attester_bitfield[i // 8] >> (7 - (i %8))) % 2`) equals 1
 * Verify that `aggregate_sig` verifies using the group pubkey generated and `hash(slot.to_bytes(8, 'big') + parent_hashes + shard_id + shard_block_hash + justified_slot.to_bytes(8, 'big'))` as the message.

-Extend the list of `AttestationRecord` objects in the `active_state`, ordering the new additions in the same order as they came in the block.
+Extend the list of `AttestationRecord` objects in the `active_state` with those included in the block, ordering the new additions in the same order as they came in the block.
+Similarly extend the list of `SpecialObject` objects in the `active_state` with those included in the block.

 Verify that the `parent.slot_number % len(get_shards_and_committees_for_slot(crystallized_state, parent.slot_number)[0].committee)`'th attester in `get_shards_and_committees_for_slot(crystallized_state, parent.slot_number)[0]`is part of the first (ie. item 0 in the array) `AttestationRecord` object; this attester can be considered to be the proposer of the parent block.
 In general, when a block is produced, it is broadcasted at the network layer along with the attestation  from its proposer.